Takeaways from Michigan’s loss against Arizona

 With 15:43 left to play in the game, Arizona had nearly twice as many points in the paint as Michigan (38-20), with that deficit only getting worse as the game went along.

-Dickinson looked aloof on defense at times, as while he always got his hands up, he rarely ever affected shots from the Wildcats.
-Christian Koloko flat-out dominated against him, going for 22 points on 8/13 shooting and looking undeterred when going against the All-American.
+Dickinson looked aloof on defense at times; while he always got his hands up, he rarely ever affected shots from the Wildcats.
+Christian Koloko flat-out dominated against him, going for 22 points on 8-of-13 shooting and looking undeterred when going against the All-American.

 This less-than-ideal defensive performance isn’t only Dickinson’s fault, as Johns Jr. and Moussa Diabate were both late on a few defensive rotations as well.
 Michigan’s inconsistent on-ball defense didn’t do Michigan’s big men any favors either, and it didn’t help that DeVante’ Jones, Michigan’s best on-ball defender, was in foul trouble most of the night.